openhab/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 The binding will try to automatically discover the correct protocol for your TV, so **don't change it** unless you know it is wrong.

 Under `advanced`, you can enter a Smartthings PAT, and Device Id.
 This enables more channels via the Smartthings cloud.
 This is only for TV's that support Smartthings.
 No hub is required.
 The binding will attempt to discover the device ID for your TV automatically, you can enter it manually if automatic detection fails.
-Also under `advanced`, you have the ability to turn on *"Subscribe to UPNP events"*.
+Also under `advanced`, you have the ability to turn on *"Subscribe to UPnP events"*.
 This is off by default.
-This option reduces (but does not eliminate) the polling of UPNP services.
+This option reduces (but does not eliminate) the polling of UPnP services.
 You can enable it if you want to test it out.
 If you disable this setting (after testing), you should power cycle your TV to remove the old subscriptions.

 ## General info